MaoZiming/papers/3-storage-systems/39-lfs.md

     * The old data isn't immediately "erased" but is instead "shadowed" by the new data until the space is reclaimed
     * Enables highly efficient writing
     * Gather all updates into an in-memory segment and write them out together sequentially
+* No free-block list or bitmap in Sprite.

 ### Segments